owkin/FLamby/integration/FedML/flamby-integration-into-fedml.md

 ```

-Now we can put everything together: we first instantiate a trainer and we'll use the
+Now we can put everything together: we first instantiate a trainer and we'll use the args and datasets alongside the `FedAvgAPI` abstraction:
-FedAvgAPI:

 ```python
 from fedml.simulation.sp.fedavg.fedavg_api import FedAvgAPI